 Interested in getting into User Experience or Product Design without any prior experience?
-Rianne, one of our latest UX Academy Alumni, comes from a marketing background and decided to enrol in our Product Design Course as an addition to her skills.
-Read below to know more about her experience with UX Academy and how the course has helped her realise a potential career in Product Design.
+Rianne, one of our latest UX Academy Alumni, comes from a marketing background and decided to enrol in our Product Design Course.
+Read below to know more about her experience with UX Academy.
+Find out how the course helped her realise a potential career in Product Design.

 Q: Tell me a bit about yourself and how you got into Product design?

 I originally come from a marketing and customer service background.
-However, on the side I have been creating an app as a joint hobby with my partner who is a UX designer, so through listening to his ramblings I developed a little knowledge.
-During our time starting to develop the app, I realized I was having a lot of fun & enjoying myself.
+However, I have been creating an app as a joint hobby with my partner who is a UX designer.
+So, through listening to his ramblings, I developed a little knowledge.
+During our time starting to develop the app, I realised I was having a lot of fun and enjoying myself.

 Q: What made you decide to sign-up for the course?